 Waseda University

-National Diet Library Nakamura Utaemon IV as Danshichi Kurobei in Zōho Naniwa kagami, 8/1852 (original printing date), portrayed posthumously from a performance in 7/1845, Nakamura-za, Edo; Series & Print Title: Edo meisho mitate jūnikagetsu no uchi - roku jūni
+National Museum of Asian Art Nakamura Utaemon IV as Danshichi Kurobei in Zōho Naniwa kagami, 8/1852 (original printing date), portrayed posthumously from a performance in 7/1845, Nakamura-za, Edo; Series & Print Title: Edo meisho mitate jūnikagetsu no uchi - roku jūni

 Background